EleutherAI/gpt-neox/README.md

 }
 ```

+With your environment properly set up and the correct configuration files you can use `deepy.py` like a normal python script and start (for example) a training job with:

+`python3 deepy.py train.py /path/to/configs/my_model.yml`

 #### SLURM

 Using SLURM can be slightly more involved.
 There are similar aspects.
 You must add the following to your config: